emmamcivor/UoN_math_computing_seminar/README.md

 test_parallel
 ```
 on the command line and press 'tab' to complete the filename.
 If the file is on the local path then it will complete if not you need to modify the local path in the `.bashrc` file.

 3. Make sure the working directory contains the `test.m` script and `parameters.txt` file.

-4. Type
+4. On the command line type
 ```Linux
 test_parallel_1host.sh
 ```
-on the command line to run multiple instances of the `test.m` script in parallel.
+to run multiple instances of the `test.m` script in parallel.
 The saved files will be saved to the working directory which means you can keep everything together and have different folders for different parameter sets.